 This study involves the development of an on-going modular data collection system for collection of data on policy and operational issues related to the Child Nutrition (CN) program operations.
 Such a data collection system will allow FNS to collect cross-sectional and longitudinal data (using selected modules or varying modules at different time points) and enable FNS to respond more quickly and effectively to requests for policy-relevant analyses.
 In addition, the grouping of related topics and recurring nature of the survey will reduce FNS’s information collection costs, lessen respondent burden, and reduce the data collection period.
 Specifically, this study will provide up-to-date information about the nature of current CN program implementation, administration, and operation, to better inform future policy development.

 The policy and operational issues covered in the survey will include the preparation of the program budget, development and implementation of program policy and regulations, and identification of areas for provision of technical assistance and training.
 The data will be collected from a nationally representative sample of directors of School Food Authorities (SFAs) and a census of the State Agency Child Nutrition Directors during School Year (SY) 2010-2011.
 The study includes data collection activities during a base year and two additional option years.
-For the option Years 2 and 3, two new data collection activities may encompass (1) an on-site component involving observational studies and in-depth interviews or focus groups and a review of financial records; and (2) a survey of elementary, middle, and high school students nested within the SFAs that participated in the Base Year survey.
+For the option Years 2 and 3, two new data collection activities may encompass (1) an on-site component involving observational studies and in-depth interviews or focus groups and a review of financial records; and (2) a survey of elementary, middle, and high school students [schools or students?
+Pg.
+1 references schools.] nested within the SFAs that participated in the Base Year survey.
 This OMB Package is for planned data collection activities in Year 1; a separate OMB package will be submitted for data collections proposed in Years 2 and 3.

 Program background

 The USDA’s five CN Programs include the National School Lunch Program (NSLP), School Breakfast Program (SBP), Fresh Fruit and Vegetable Program (FFVP), Food Distribution Program (FDP), and the Special Milk Program (SMP).
 These programs are designed to improve the nutritional quality of participating children’s diet.
 Eligibility to participate in the child nutrition food programs is based on family income.
-Children living in families earning at or below 130 percent of poverty qualify for free meals ($28,665 for a family of four during the 2009-2010 school year); those living in families with incomes between 130 percent and 185 percent of poverty pay a reduced price for meals (85% of poverty was $40,793 for a family of four during the 2009-2010 school year).
+Children living in families earning at or below 130 percent of poverty qualify for free meals ($28,665 for a family of four during the 2009-2010 school year); those living in families with incomes between 130 percent and 185 percent of poverty pay a reduced price for meals (85% [Should this be 185%?]of poverty was $40,793 for a family of four during the 2009-2010 school year).
 These programs have provided a safety net for school-age children with increasing emphasis on improving their nutritional status.
-On an average day in 2009, the NSLP and SBP served low-cost or free meals to 31.2 million and 11 million children; the cornerstone of the CN programs.
+On an average day in 2009, the NSLP and SBP served low-cost or free meals to [31.2 million and 11 million children] [You need to reword the previous phrase.
+I’m not sure what you meant to say.]; the cornerstone of the CN programs.
 Only the NSLP and SBP Programs are permanently authorized, the other CN programs must be reauthorized every five years.
 Thus far in 2010, FNS has issued 32 policies on various aspects of the CN programs, ranging from equipment assistance grants, farm to school, eligibility criteria, and geographic preference for the procurement of unprocessed agricultural products in CN programs among others.
-The CN funding represent an investment to remove barriers that keep children from participating in these programs, improve quality of school meals, and implement health promoting policies.
+The CN funding represents an investment to remove barriers that keep children from participating in these programs, improve quality of school meals, and implement health promoting policies.

 Previous studies